 One of the most challenging aspects of having an infant is learning how to decipher what they need, especially when it comes to feeding issues.
 However, while your baby can’t tell you with words that something is wrong, they can offer other signs that you may need to make a change to their formula.

 How to Know Which Formula is Right for Your Baby

 Not every infant formula is going to work well for your baby, and that’s okay.
 But how do you know which one is the right one?
-The most important factor is that the formula is adequate in its ability to support normal growth and development of your baby.
+The most important factor to consider when changing formulas is to ensure it is adequate in its ability to support normal growth and development of your baby.

 However, it’s also important that your baby tolerates the formula well and enjoys drinking it.
 Otherwise, he or she isn’t going to get the intended benefits of consuming it.
 Plus, you don’t want your baby to be uncomfortable or experience a negative reaction to drinking a certain type of formula.